 Income and expenses are recorded using the accrual basis of accounting.
 The interest income for distribution purposes presented in the interim statements of comprehensive income is the nominal interest amount received by the Fund.
-Except for zero coupon bonds which are amortized on a straight-line basis, the Fund does not amortize the premiums paid or discounts received upon the purchase of fixed income securities.
+The Fund does not amortize the premiums paid or discounts received upon the purchase of fixed income securities.
 Dividends are recognized as income at the ex-dividend date.

-Commission costs incurred in the purchase and sale of securities by the Fund and the other portfolio transaction costs are recognized in the statements of comprehensive income.
+Commission costs incurred in the purchase and sale of securities by the Fund and the other portfolio transaction costs are recognized in the interim statements of comprehensive income.